 As part of the business and capital planning processes, the risk management function carries out stress tests to feed into the ORSA.
-With regards to operational risk, the impact of a reputational damage scenario (e.g. related other group companies, fraud) leading to 30% mass lapses on the in-force portfolio and 30% lower new business volumes is assessed.
+With regards to operational risk, the impact of a reputational damage scenario leading to 30% lower new business volumes is assessed.